 Tough Mudder has helped thousands tackle their fears and muddy obstacle courses for years.
 However, competition has grown and we see that Tough Mudder needs to improve runner experience and loyalty to remain successful.
 My team created a mid-fideltiy iOS app prototype to address these issues.

-Challenge: Create a value-added iOS app to increase Tough Mudder repeat participation.
+Challenge: Create and integrate features for iOS app to increase Tough Mudder repeat participation.

 Methods and Tools